-These surgeries should be performed by hepatopancreaticobiliary surgeons who have special expertise and experience with complex procedures of the liver, pancreas and bile ducts.
+These surgeries should be performed only by hepatopancreaticobiliary surgeons who have special expertise and experience with complex procedures of the liver, pancreas and bile ducts.

 - Whipple surgery is the most common procedure for cancer in the pancreas.
 It is recommended for patients whose tumor is located in the head — the widest part — of the pancreas.
 Also called a pancreatoduodenectomy, the surgery removes the head of the pancreas, the gallbladder, duodenum, part of the bile duct and usually part of the stomach.